akstrfn/markov-typing/README.md

 possible pair of characters should improve typing speed and decrease mistakes.

 The underlying model is based on Markov chain where probabilities are the ratio of correct and wrong hits of character pairs.
 In addition to this, there is a pressure applied from the speed of typing meaning that even if the character is typed correctly but the speed was lower that average it would still be counted as wrong.
-To further increase (or decrease) the pressure, the average typing speed is smoothened with exponential moving average, meaning that only faily recent averages will be counted (the better you get the harder it becomes).
+To further increase (or decrease) the pressure, the average typing speed is smoothened with exponential moving average, meaning that only fairly recent averages will be counted (the better you get the harder it becomes).
 This also means that if you have a bad streak the pressure is decreased faster.

 Very basic interface is implemented in curses with some bugs around symbols.
-UTF-8 is not (yet) supported.
+UTF-8 is not (yet) implemented.

 # Building

 You will probably need GCC 8 to compile the program.
-Clang should also work but due to lack of filesystem support even in Clang 6 you will need at least GCC 8 support.
+Clang 6 will also work but it has to use GCC 8 filesystem library (libstdc++). libc++ will have filesystem support from clang 7.

 Build requirements:

-- GCC 8
+- GCC 8.1
 - Curses library
 - CMake
 - make or ninja